March 18, 2021

 - Travel costs for VIP guests, such as immediate family and wedding party, in addition to travel costs for the couple.

 - Costs if a vendor backs out and you have to book another vendor last minute.
+(Ewed also offers vendor bankruptcy protection that includes bankruptcies related to COVID.)

 - Disinclination to travel coverage, which means while there may not be a mandate in place from a government actor barring travel, if there are circumstances that make you hesitant to fly, such as the current coronavirus epidemic, your costs related to wedding travel would be covered.